igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 ;; #function[clojure.core/name]
 ~~~

-As a result, to destruct the name of the entity, do it manually:
+As a result, to destructure the name of the entity, do it manually:

 ~~~clojure
 (let [{user-name :name} user]